 Adult Day Services provide coordinated programs for adults in a safe environment.
 Services are designed to provide social and health services to adults who need supervision and supportive care outside of the home.
 These programs also offer respite for caregivers from caregiving demands.

 Daybreak is a licensed adult day program established in 1983 to support the needs of frail, disabled and cognitively impaired adults 18 years and above by providing social, nursing, and community support as well as serve as an alternative to institutional care.

 Daybreak is the only medically based program in the region supported by full time nurses.
 Community Health Aides provide personal care support, social activities, and therapeutic activities including physical and cognitive exercises, as well as a noon meal and daily snacks.

 - Nursing for health monitoring, medication management and care coordination with primary care physician.

 - Activity Programs with planned social and recreational activities along with daily activities for mental and physical stimulation.
-September Activity Calendar
+November Activities, December Activities, January 2018 Activities

 - Case Management providing psycho-social assessments, needs assessments and community referrals through a senior social worker and certified case manager.